 How CalVCB can help

-Human trafficking victims can get up to $10,000 per year, for up to two years to cover income lost when a trafficker kept them from their freedom.
+Human trafficking victims can get up to $10,000 per year in compensation, for up to two years if a trafficker kept them from their freedom.
 This form of payment is available to new applications filed by victims on or after January 1, 2020.

 CalVCB may also help with other costs related to human trafficking, such as: